sainaadira/sainaadira/README.md

 - reading and youtubin' lots of topics :books:
 - practicing data structures and algorithms :computer:

-## Call Me, Beep Me If You Wanna Reach Me
+## Call Me, Beep Me If You Wanna Reach Me..
 or in this case just click these links:

 - Portfolio: www.saisumralldev.com